naimurashid/naimurashid.github.io/_pages/about.md

 * **Collaborative Work:** As a member of the Lineberger Biostat Core I assist physicians and researchers with statistical problems relating to genomics and clinical studies.
 I am available for basic statistical consulting queries for all Lineberger Members.

-* **Cancer Clinical Trials:** I  work with oncologists to help design cancer clinical trials at UNC and elsewhere, serving as trial statistician on a number of active protocols.
+* **Cancer Clinical Trials:** I help oncologists design cancer clinical trials at UNC and elsewhere, serving as trial statistician on a number of active protocols.
 I am also a part of the Translational Breast Cancer Research Consortium Statistical Working Group, where I develop and review novel clinical trials in breast cancer with oncologists nationwide.

 * **Teaching:**  I teach a course on Statistical Computing, [BIOS 735](https://biodatascience.github.io/statcomp/), to PhD Students at Gillings, covering topics such R programming, various statistical and computational algorithms, and machine learning models.